Home Decor Hub

 1. Start With a Warm, Earthy Palette

-Terracotta, sand, rust, warm white, and deep olive are the foundation of a boho bedroom.
-Choose two or three of these as your dominant colours and let everything else respond.
+Choose two or three earthy tones as your dominant colours and let everything else respond to them.
 A cold grey or stark white base will fight every warm textile you add.

 2. Layer the Bed With Mixed Textiles

-The bed is the centrepiece of a boho bedroom and it should look abundant.
 Layer a linen duvet with a woven cotton blanket, add a kilim or patchwork throw at the foot, and pile cushions in different sizes and textures.
-The key is mixing — different fabrics, different patterns — within a consistent colour palette.
+Mix fabrics and patterns within a consistent colour palette.

 3. Use a Rattan or Wooden Headboard

-Natural material headboards — woven rattan, carved wood, or macramé — are one of the most defining boho elements.
-They add texture to the most visible surface in the room without requiring any additional wall decor.
+Natural material headboards — woven rattan, carved wood, or macramé — add texture to the most visible surface in the room without requiring any additional wall decor.
 A large arched rattan headboard anchors the entire space.

 4. Add a Macramé Wall Hanging

-A large macramé panel above the bed is the classic boho wall move.
-It adds texture, warmth, and visual height without the commitment of paint or wallpaper.
-Hang it slightly higher than feels natural to draw the eye upward and make the ceiling feel taller.
+A large macramé panel above the bed adds texture, warmth, and visual height without the commitment of paint or wallpaper.
+Hang it slightly higher than feels natural to draw the eye upward.

 5. Bring In Botanical Wall Art